jack-carling/jeve/README.md

 ## Settings

 In order to change the default port and MongoDB URI simply add the keys to the root of the `settings` object.
 They can also be added in a `.env` file.
-In case values exist both in `.env` and the root, the values in the root object will be superseded by dotenv.
+In case values exists both in `.env` and in the root of the `settings` object, the root value will be superseded by dotenv.

 | key      | value  | default               | dotenv   |
 | -------- | ------ | --------------------- | -------- |